Dynamic Resource Allocation in the Cloud with Near-Optimal Efficiency: Introduction

 Our goal in this work is to understand the fundamental tradeoff between high utilization of resources and SLA satisfaction of individual users.
 In particular, we design algorithms that guarantee \emph{both} near optimal utilization as well as the satisfaction of individual SLAs, simultaneously.
 To that end, we formulate a basic model for online dynamic resource allocation.
 We focus on a single divisible resource, such as CPU or I/O bandwidth, that has to be shared among multiple users.
 Each user also has an SLA that specifies the fraction of the resource it expects to obtain.
 The actual demand of the user is in general time-varying, and may exceed the fraction specified in the SLA.
 As in many real systems, the demand is not known in advance, but rather arrives in an online manner.
 Arriving demand is either processed or queued up, depending on the resource availability.
 In many real-world scenarios, it is difficult to measure the actual demand size (see, e.g., \cite{SQLVM}).
 Accordingly, we assume that the system (and the underlying algorithm) receives only a simple \emph{binary feedback} per user at any given time: whether the user queue is empty (the user's work arriving so far has been completed), or not.
 This is a plausible assumption in many systems, because one can observe workload activity, yet anticipating how much of the resource a job will require is more difficult.
 Additionally, it also models settings where demands are not known in advance.

 While online dynamic resource allocation problems have been studied in different contexts and communities (see Section \ref{sec:related} for an overview), our work aims to address the novel aspects arising in the cloud computing paradigm, particularly the presence of SLAs, the highly limited feedback about the state of the system, and a desired robustness over arbitrary input sequences.
 For the algorithm design itself, we pay close attention to practicality; our approach involves fairly simple computations that can be implemented with minimal overhead of space or time.
 Our algorithm achieves nearly optimal utilization of the resource, as well as approximately satisfying the SLA of each individual user.
 We see two main use-cases for the algorithm: \begin{itemize} \item In enterprise settings (``private cloud''), different applications or organizations share the same infrastructure.
 These often have SLAs, but providers would still like to maximize the ROI by maximizing utilization \citep{mercury}. \item In public clouds, users buy VMs, which are offered at different ``sizes'' (which is practically the SLA).
 In addition, the service providers offer ``best-effort'' alternatives, such as Azure Batch (MS) or Spot instances (AWS).
 In our model, these services can be modeled by giving an SLA of zero.
-Here, not only satisfying the SLA for the VMs is important but achieving high utilization is also important.
-Indeed, the provider is paid for the latter workloads only if work is done for these services.
+Here, satisfying the VM SLAs and achieving high utilization are both important; indeed, the provider is paid for the best-effort workloads only if it completes these jobs.
 Our work can be viewed as a principled way to accommodate such services, and even give VMs better service than expected, an important consideration as public cloud offerings gradually become commoditized. \end{itemize}